AndreaColosio/WLB/START.md

 - **Backend** on http://localhost:3001
 - **Frontend** on http://localhost:5173

-Your browser should open automatically to the frontend.
+If you used `quick-start.bat`, a new browser tab opens for you.
+Otherwise, visit the URL manually.

 ---